YongoDavid/Demo-2024/README.md

-laptop screen design going well , i need to finish it by todat in other to move on to the functionality footer area needs some work to be done to it , but for now it is ok
+laptop screen design going well , i need to finish it by todat in other to move on to the functionality footer area needs some work to be done to it , but for now it is ok i cant stooo i need to keep going no matter how difficult it might be